 Single Color LED Awning Light Kit for RVs, Campers & Trailers

 The Boogey Lights® Single Color LED awning light kit is designed to attach to the side of an RV, trailer or camper just beneath the awning.
 Each LED strip is 16 feet long and can be cut if needed to fit your application.
 Width is 3/8" (10mm).
 Height is 1/8" (3mm).
-On full power it provides an incredible amount of light you control with the included wireless key fobs.
-Available in these color options: WHITE, RED, GREEN, BLUE, PINK, ORANGE and PURPLE.
-The lighting effects include four levels of dimming, strobing, fading and "breathing" using the included key-fob wireless controller.
-Our controllers operate on 12vdc which is readily available on just about any RV.
-We also offer an optional 110vac to 12vdc power converter if desired.
+On full power it provides an incredible amount of light.
+If purchased with the optional LED Remote Control, you can control the light with your choice of either the wireless M7 or KEY FOB hand held RF remote or your smartphone Bluetooth device with our free Android or IOS APP.
+Awning Light Kit is available in these color options: WHITE, RED, GREEN, BLUE, PINK, ORANGE and PURPLE.
+With the optional LED Remote Control, the lighting effects include four levels of dimming, strobing, fading and "breathing" using the included wireless RF controller .
+Operates on 12vdc.
+Optional 110vac to 12vdc power converter is avaialble.

 NOTE: The above photos show our optional UNDER-GLOW LED kit which is affixed to the bottom of the RV shining down on the ground.